stusat/Asimov_Mars/README.md

 --------
 ## Introduction
 The aim of this project is to provide a path-finding library to approximate the shortest path in real-life situations, like- in maps, games where there can be many hindrances.
-We consider a 2D Grid having several obstacles genearted randomly and we start from a source cell (top left corner of the grid) to reach towards a goal cell (bottom right corner)
+We considered a 2D Grid having several obstacles genearted randomly and we start from a source cell (top left corner of the grid) to reach towards a goal cell (bottom right corner).
+This project is made using the _p5.js library._
 ## Why A* algorithm?
 An explanation
 A* Search algorithm is one of the best and popular technique used in path-finding and graph traversals.
 Consider a square grid having many obstacles and we are given a starting cell and a target cell.
 We want to reach the target cell (if possible) from the starting cell as quickly as possible.